sshahidul29/Supply-Chain-Data-Modernization/README.md

 ## Overview

-This project's main goal is to help our retail client use data for better decision-making.
-We'll build a strong data system that includes an Operational Data Store (ODS) and a Data Warehouse.
+The primary goal of this project is to help our retail client to use data for better decision-making.
+We have built a strong data system that includes an Operational Data Store (ODS) and a Data Warehouse.
 This project includes the tasks of combining, refining, and organizing data, developing analytical models, and showcasing the outcomes in a user-friendly manner using data visualizations and dashboards.

 ## Software requirements:
-- MS SQL server
+- MSSQL server
 - Windows OS

 ## Enterprise Data Warehouse was built in MSSQL Server using SSMS
-- Led complete database lifecycle management including installation, upgrade, troubleshooting, migration, and security.
+- Completed database lifecycle management including installation, upgrade, troubleshooting, migration, and security.
 - Conducted stakeholder analysis and requirements gathering sessions, aligning data with business needs.
 - Designed Conceptual and Logical data models for the OLTP Operational Data Store (ODS) and implemented Physical Data models using Bill Inmon’s Relational Modeling Techniques in the MSSQL Server using SSMS.
 - Created Bus Matrix (composition of Business process, Granularity, Facts, Fact Tables, and Dimensions).
-- Designed and implemented Enterprise Data Warehouse (EDW) using Ralph Kimball’s Dimensional Modelling Approach.
+- Designed and implemented Enterprise Data Warehouse (EDW) using Ralph Kimball’s Dimensional Modelling approach.
-- Created and configured Staging, EDW, and Control Framework databases on MS SQL Server.
+- Created and configured Staging, EDW, and Control Framework databases on MSSQL Server.

   ![Purchase Analysis](https://github.com/sshahidul29/Supply-Chain-Data-Modernization/blob/main/Figures/SCODS.PNG)